nellore/rail-dbgap/README.md

 Click **Terminate** to terminate the cluster.
 Now click **S3** in the AWS console.
 Navigate to the folder `s3://rail-dbgap-secure/test/out`.
 The output text files in this directory list k-mers and the number of samples in which each k-mer was found.
 You can click to download them. *If these data weren't test data and were actually dbGaP-protected, you would not be allowed do this unless your local device were authorized to store the data.*
 <div align="center"><img src="assets/s3out.png" alt="S3 after job flow" style="width: 600px; padding: 5px"/></div>

-## TCGA
+## A note on TCGA and other data sources
 <a id="tcga"></a>

 While we do not provide explicit instruction on how to download [TCGA](http://cancergenome.nih.gov/) data, the user may substitute the SRA Tools bootstrap and `fastq-dump` for analogs that use [CGHub](https://cghub.ucsc.edu/)'s GeneTorrent or the [Seven Bridges API](https://www.bioconductor.org/packages/devel/bioc/vignettes/sevenbridges/inst/doc/easy_api_v2.html).
+Similar substitutions apply to other protected data sources.
 No other parts of the Rail-dbGaP protocol need modification.

 ## Helpful notes for administrators
 <a id="admin"></a>